 Becoming a CPS requires candidates to pass a three-part examination covering management, office technology and office administration.
 The CAP is a more advanced qualification, requiring an additional section of testing on organizational management.
 Every five years, individuals with the CPS or the CAP credential must recertify by paying a processing fee and completing a minimum number of continuing education courses in approved fields, such as technology, business law and management.
 Recertification may also include classes in workplace violence, personal finance and team skills.

-The job growth for executive secretaries is expected to be slower than average when compared to all occupations from 2014-2024.
+The job growth for executive secretaries is expected to be decline 7% from 2018-2028.
 Applicants who have completed an associate's degree and have experience performing administrative tasks, are organized, and have strong written and verbal communication skills are ideal candidates for a career as an executive secretary.